Still wondering How Caffeine Stimulates Metabolism to Aid in Obesity Reduction???

 Not only did the caffeine enhance his endurance, but it also increased his fat oxidation during exercise.

 As a result, John found himself burning more calories and pushing further in his workouts.
+John did push-ups to develop upper body strength and lose weight naturally.

 Over six months, this simple addition to his routine contributed to a 15-pound weight loss.